AwaizMd/Notes/postgreSQL.md

 # Table Level Queries

-This document provides common table-level queries in PostgreSQL, including creating a table, altering a table, and dropping a table.
+Common table-level queries, including creating a table, altering a table, and dropping a table.

 ## 1. Create Table